 - 6.4.
-Donated goods, facilities and services must be recognised as income in the statement of financial activities (SoFA) when the following criteria are met: - Control the charity controls the rights to the associated asset or other access to the economic benefits - Probable it is more likely than not that the economic benefits associated with the donated item will flow to the charity. - Measurement the fair value or value to the charity of the donated item can be measured reliably. - 6.5.
-Income is recognised by a charity in its accounts for goods, facilities and services donated to it once the income recognition criteria set out in paragraph 6.4 are met.
-Donated goods, facilities and services are unlikely to be subject to performance-related conditions.
-Where no performance-related conditions are attached to the donation, income is recognised when the donated resources are received or receivable.
-Where donated goods, facilities and services are subject to performance-related conditions, income is recognised when those conditions are satisfied.
+Donated goods, facilities and services must be recognised as income in the statement of financial activities (SoFA) when the following criteria are met: - Entitlement this is control over the rights to the associated asset or other access to the economic benefit has passed to the charity.
+Note that entitlement has the same meaning as control over the associated asset within this SORP. - Probable it is more likely than not that the economic benefits associated with the donated item will flow to the charity. - Measurement the fair value or value to the charity of the donated item can be measured reliably. - 6.5.
+Income is recognised by a charity in its accounts for goods, facilities and services donated to it once the income recognition criteria set out in paragraph 6.4 are met. - 6.6.
+Commercial discounts offered in the normal course of trade should not be recognised or disclosed as a donation in charity accounts as they are an inducement to the customer to make a purchase by lowering the price paid.

+6.7.
+Donated goods, facilities and services are unlikely to be subject to performance-related conditions which would result in the deferral of income until those conditions are met.
 A restriction on the use of a donation does not prevent its recognition as income.
-In the event that conditions are attached to donated goods, facilities and services, charities must adhere to the requirements of paragraphs 5.14 - 5.29 of this SORP.
+In the event that conditions are attached to donated goods, facilities and services, charities must adhere to the requirements of paragraphs 5.13 - 5.27 of this SORP.